railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 * better management of task delegation and the selection of which tasks were better to delegate,

-Finally, it's important to note this system is totally integrated with Open ERP's project management function.
+Finally, it is important to note this system is totally integrated with Open ERP's project management function.
 Staff can use the system or not depending on their own needs.
 The system is complementary to the project management function that handles team organization and company-wide planning.